bstan218/Lumberjack/README.md

 # Lumberjack
-tools for harvesting ML features from gaussian log files
+tools for harvesting ML features from gaussian log files.